Search

 Scope: The problems will affect the internal as well as external environment of the company.
 Conflicts will reduce productivity of employees and lack of resources will affect the activities that are performed by an organisation.

-Scale: Both the problems will create issues for the managers and employees and they will get affected due to the issues.
+Scale: Both problems will create issues for the managers and employees and they will be affected due to the issues.

 It is vital for a company to collect feedback from all the stakeholders so that changes can be made in products and services according to their requirements.
-Customer's feed it very important as they can guide to make changes in products and services so that organisation can attain higher profits.
-Investors feedback is essential to analyse that organisation is performing well or not.
-Response of all the stakeholders on the presentation of the company is very important as it can guide to make plans and strategies so that all the errors and issues can be resolved by the managers (Abosede and Onakoya, 2013).
+Customer feed it very important as they can guide to make changes in products and services so that organisations can attain higher profits.
+Investors' feedback is essential to analyse whether an organisation is performing well or not.
+Response of all the stakeholders on the presentation of the company is very important as it can guide to making of plans and strategies so that all the errors and issues can be resolved by the managers (Abosede and Onakoya, 2013).

 3.1 Nature, likely cause and implication of the problem

-As the organisations can face two problems that may be related to resources and the conflicts.
-Both of them can affect overall performance of an organisation.
+The organisations can face two problems that may be related to resources and conflicts.
+Both of them can affect the overall performance of an organisation.

 Nature: The first problem is related to the resources that may become short and affect the operations of the organisation.
-The another problem is related to the administration department and this will affect productivity of employees as they will not work productively due to the conflicts.
+Another problem is related to the administration department and this will affect the productivity of employees as they will not work productively due to the conflicts.

 Likely cause: These problems may take place due to the lack of communication and improper management.

-Implications: Both the problems will result negatively for the organisation and affect overall profitability and productivity.
+Implications: Both problems will result negatively on the organisation and affect overall profitability and productivity.

 3.2 Scope and scale of the problem

-Scope: Both the problems will leave negative impact on organisation's performance as well as productivity because the operational activities cannot be completed with insufficient resources.
-If employees are having conflicts with the managers than this will also create issues for the company as it is related to internal management and they will not put their full efforts to complete the tasks (Kobe, 2012).
+Scope: Both problems will have a negative impact on the organisation's performance as well as productivity because the operational activities cannot be completed with insufficient resources.
+If employees have conflicts with the managers then this will also create issues for the company as it is related to internal management and they will not put their full efforts to complete the tasks (Kobe, 2012).

-Scale: If an organisation is facing problems like insufficient resources and conflicts among employees and managers than it will affect all level of organisation.
-Top-level managers, board members and employees will get affected due to the problems.
+Scale: If an organisation is facing problems like insufficient resources and conflicts among employees and managers then it will affect all levels of the organisation.
+Top-level managers, board members and employees will be affected due to the problems.

 3.3 Possible course of action that can be taken in response to a problem